adipeleg/office-chart/README.md

 ```

 #### This is an open source project, you can contribute by going to: https://github.com/adipeleg/office-chart.
+#### This is a npm package you are welcome to use: https://www.npmjs.com/package/office-chart
 #

 #### currently only column, line, pie and scatter charts are supported in Xlsx.